Send-It-Industries/Front-End-Capstone/README.md

 ### Product Overview
 Author: Keanu Hasty

-Shows landing page, image carousel, available styles, and add button that conditionally render size dropdown is none is selected
+Shows landing page, image carousel, available styles, and add button that conditionally render size dropdown is none is selected.

 ![overview1](./readmeImages/overview1.png)

-On click, will display large format of selected image with reduce size button as well as image carousel to move between images
+On click, will display large format of selected image with reduce size button as well as image carousel to move between images.

 ![overview2](./readmeImages/overview2.png)

-When clicking on the image, displays magnifying glass zoom on large format image
+When clicking on the image, displays magnifying glass zoom on large format image.

 ![overview3](./readmeImages/overview3.png)